pgailinas/videoqa-representation-comparison/docs/index.md

 ## Expected Outcomes

 The project aims to provide practical insight into multimodal retrieval architectures, VideoQA system behavior, and the effectiveness of RAG techniques for temporal video reasoning.
+Experimental results are expected to demonstrate how retrieval quality, embedding selection, iterative retrieval refinement, and contextual grounding influence question-answering accuracy across different video domains and question types.

+The project will also produce a reproducible, notebook-driven VideoQA research framework that can be extended for future experimentation with multimodal embeddings, vector databases, retrieval strategies, and LLM-based reasoning pipelines.
+Additional outcomes may include comparative performance benchmarks, retrieval analysis visualizations, and architectural insights into the tradeoffs between baseline VideoQA inference and iterative RAG-based approaches.

 ---